 Would You Like to Join our Team?

-At Good Reads With Ronna, we’re always looking for new reviewers, especially for middle grade, YA, kids crafts, family cooking and special needs titles.
+At Good Reads With Ronna, we’re always looking for new reviewers, especially for middle grade, YA, kids crafts, family cooking, parenting and special needs titles.
 If you think you have what it takes and are willing to commit to at least one review per month, send a sample book review to Ronna dot L dot Mandel (@) gmail.com and write Book Reviewer in the subject line.
 Thank you in advance for your interest.